Definition:

 Application of Virtual Reality in E-commerce

-1. Online stores
+1. Online stores:

-– Creation of 3D shopping environments that simulate physical stores
+– Creation of 3D shopping environments that simulate physical stores.

-– Allows customers to "walk" through the aisles and examine products as they would in a real store
+– Allows customers to “walk” through the aisles and examine products as they would in a real store.

-2. Product visualization
+2. Product Viewing:

-– Offers 360-degree views of the products
+– Provides 360-degree views of products.

-– Allows customers to see details, textures and scales with greater precision
+– Allows customers to see details, textures and scales with greater precision.

-3. Virtual test
+3. Virtual Test:

-– Allows customers to "try on" clothes, accessories or makeup virtually
+– Allows customers to “try on” clothes, accessories or makeup virtually.

-– Reduces the return rate by providing a better idea of how the product will look on the user
+– Reduces the return rate by providing a better idea of how the product will look on the user.

-4. Product customization
+4. Product customization:

-5. Product demonstrations
+5. Product demonstrations:

 6. Immersive experiences:

-– Creates unique and memorable brand experiences
+– Creates unique and memorable brand experiences.

-7. Virtual tourism
+7. Virtual tourism:

-– Allows customers to "visit" tourist destinations or accommodations before making a reservation
+– Allows customers to “visit” tourist destinations or accommodations before making a reservation.

 8. Employee training: